JRMurr/JRMurr.github.io/content/blog/aoc2024/nix/part01.md

 - Confusing error messages
 - No static types
+- No top tier LSP (yet..)

 <Note>
 I'd add a small negative of limited std lib but its honestly decent for the main use case of defining builds, its only really gonna bite me in this challenge.
 </Note>

+The error messages are the biggest pain issue.
+Once you do enough nix work you sorta get a vibe for a how to parse error messages, its generally the first or last that matters.
+If its a nixos module type error, I wish you the best....

+No types is also sad, nix is pretty heavily dynamic so not sure what kind of typescript would work well here.
+I think having something like python or typescript "optional" types would go a long to improve the editor expereince when its simple

+Sorta related to types, there is not a great LSP that "just works" for nix.
+The two I'be tried are [nil](https://github.com/oxalica/nil) and [nixd](https://github.com/nix-community/nixd).
+Both are make life way better for simple stuff but if you need to reference something defined in a different file they arent always useful.
+They both have promise to make life better so heres to hopping...

+Enough yapping lets go into it

 # Repo setup